Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 The key constructs of the calculus are: \begin{itemize} \item {\em Function call:} $\e(\e_1,\ldots,\e_n)$ is the main construct of the language.
 The function call evaluates to the result of applying the function value $\funvalue$ produced by the evaluation of $\e$ to the value of the parameters $\e_1, \ldots, \e_n$ \emph{relatively to the aligned neighbours}, that is, relatively to the neighbours that in their last execution round have evaluated $\e$ to a function value with the same name of $\funvalue$.
-Hence, calling a declared or anonymous function acts as a branch, with each function in the range applied only on the subspace of devices holding a (syntactically) identical function. \item {\em Time evolution:} $\repK (\e_1)\{\e_2\}$ is a construct for dynamically changing fields through the ``\texttt{rep}eated'' application of the functional expression $\e_2$.
+Hence, calling an expression $\e$ of function type acts as a branch, where each function $\funvalue$ obtainable from $\e$ is applied only on the subspace of devices which evaluated $\e$ to a (syntactically) identical function $\funvalue$. \item {\em Time evolution:} $\repK (\e_1)\{\e_2\}$ is a construct for dynamically changing fields through the ``\texttt{rep}eated'' application of the functional expression $\e_2$.
 At the first computation round (or, more precisely, when no previous state is available---e.g., initially or at re-entrance after state was cleared out due to branching), $\e_2$ is applied to $\e_1$, then at each other step it is applied to the value obtained at the previous step.
 For instance, $\repK(0)\{(\xname)\; \toSymK{\xname + 1}\}$ counts how many rounds each device has computed (from the beginning, or more generally, since that piece of state was missing). \item {\em Neighbourhood interaction:} $\foldK(\e_1, \e_2, \e_3)$ and $\nbrK \{\e\}$ model device-to-device interaction, and are at the core of the ``computation against a neighbour'' mechanism.
 The $\foldK$ construct evaluates expression $\e_3$ against every aligned neighbour (excluding the device itself), then aggregates the values collected through binary operator $\e_2$ together with the initial value $\e_1$.
-Used inside $\e_3$, the $\nbrK$ construct tags a sub-expression $\e$ signalling that, when evaluated against a neighbour $\deviceId$, it should not be actually evaluated as usual, but should give as result the one obtained by evaluating $\e$ in $\deviceId$.
+The interaction pattern is thus a common ``map (expression $\e_3$ to each neighbours' data) and reduce (folding through $\e_2$)''.
+Following standard practice, data aggregation is performed through binary folding, which smoothly covers most application scenarios.\footnote{\revised{In case where a non-binary aggregation is needed, it is still possible to fold neighbour's data into a list through a binary join operator, and then process the resulting list with the needed aggregation.}} Used inside $\e_3$, the $\nbrK$ construct tags a sub-expression $\e$ signalling that, when evaluated against a neighbour $\deviceId$, it should not be actually evaluated as usual, but should give as result the one obtained by evaluating $\e$ in $\deviceId$.
 Put in other words, when evaluated against $\deviceId$, $\nbrK \{\e\}$ means ``observing'' the recent resulting value of $\e$ in $\deviceId$---and also let later $\deviceId$ observe the local valued of $\e$, conversely.
-Such behaviour is implemented via a conceptual broadcast of the values evaluated for $\e$.
+Such behaviour requires to effectively broadcast\footnote{ \revised{Even though $\texttt{nbr}$ requires to share values with neighbours, we do not assume the underlying implementation to be necessarily based on network broadcasts.
+Indeed, messages from different $\texttt{nbr}$s are usually packed together, and may be dispatched to neighbours even through different point-to-point messages.}} the values evaluated for $\e$, in order to make them accessible to neighbour devices.
 Subexpressions of $\e_3$ not containing $\nbrK$ are evaluated as usual instead, i.e., with \emph{no} gathering of information from neighbours.

 As an example, consider the expression evaluated in device $\deviceId_1$ (in which $\texttt{temperature}() = 10$) with neighbours $\deviceId_2$ and $\deviceId_3$ (in which $\texttt{temperature}()$ gave $15$ and $5$ in their last evaluation round, orderly).
 The result of the expression is then computed adding $2$, $\texttt{min}(15,10)$ and $\texttt{min}(5,10)$ for a final value of $17$. \end{itemize}